DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-24-financial-incentives-for-ancient-languages-courses.md

 Or, you may have published a course named ‘Classics’ which has a curriculum showing 70% Classics and 30% Latin.
 In this case, candidates applying for this course are not eligible for the bursary in the ancient language (Latin).

-To make sure we are presenting candidates with the correct information on Find, please let us know the weighting for this course by emailing us at becomingateacher@digital.education.gov.uk.
+To make sure we are presenting candidates with the correct information on Find, please let us know the weighting for this course by emailing us at <becomingateacher@digital.education.gov.uk>.

 # Bursaries for ancient language courses

-The Department for Education offers bursaries and scholarships for trainees completing ITT courses in ancient languages, as outlined in the funding manual for ITT 2022 to 2023 at https://www.gov.uk/government/publications/initial-teacher-training-itt-bursary-funding-manual/initial-teacher-training-bursaries-funding-manual-2022-to-2023-academic-year.
+The Department for Education offers bursaries and scholarships for trainees completing ITT courses in ancient languages, as outlined in the funding manual for ITT 2022 to 2023 at <https://www.gov.uk/government/publications/initial-teacher-training-itt-bursary-funding-manual/initial-teacher-training-bursaries-funding-manual-2022-to-2023-academic-year>.

 # Course titles